SanojPunchihewa/f5n/README.md

 ### How to contribute
 Please contribute to our work by testing,debugging and developing our product.
 A guide to how to contribute is available [here](https://github.com/MarcDiethelm/contributing/blob/master/README.md)

- #### Submit an issue
+ ### Submit an issue
  Please submit your issues [here](https://github.com/SanojPunchihewa/f5n/issues).
-Make sure your issues is not an existing one.
+Make sure your issue is not an existing one.
  If a similar issue already exists comment or vote under the existing issue.